graffitilogic/KeyScanner/README.md

 This was originally heavily based on experiments from [BitCrack](https://github.com/brichard19/BitCrack) by [brichard19](https://github.com/brichard19) and includes quality of life improvements contributed from [BitCrack2](https://github.com/secp8x32/BitCrack2) by [secpk8x32](https://github.com/secp8x32) and since incorporates the the epic foundational work of [VanitySearch] (https://github.com/JeanLucPons/VanitySearch) by [JeanLucPons] (https://github.com/JeanLucPons) and some really nice project reorganization and ideas from (now missing?) -> (https://github.com/phrutis/Rotor-Cuda.git)
+Sorry, I'm sure I'm missing others who deserve a look and credit but the chain-of-fork / custody here is muddy because of folks changing their names and/or deleting their repos.

-Anything clever here probably came from those guys, show them some love.
-Anything hackneyed and bs probably came from me, throwing things against the wall.
+Anything clever here probably came from those folks, show them some love.
+Anything hackneyed and BS probably came from me throwing things against the wall.
 This is CUDA only, sorry.
 My boring real job keeps me pretty busy so multi-platform isn't in the cards for this hobby project atm.

 This is highly experimental and fluid.